Environment and classical channels in categorical quantum mechanics: Classical structures

 \eeq i.e.~it is `copied'.
 Below, by $e$ we will only denote such pure classical elements.

-In the dagger compact category ${\bf FHilb}$ which has finite dimensional Hilbert spaces as objects, linear maps as morphisms, the tensor product as the monoidal structure, and adjoints as the dagger, classical structures are in bijective correspondence orthonormal bases via this concept of pure classical elements \cite{CPV}. \bR Concretely, the pure classical elements are exactly the basis vectors, and conversely, given an orthonormal basis $\{|i\rangle\}_i$, the corresponding spiders are the linear maps with as only non-zero action on the basis vectors: \beq \Xi_n^m::\underbrace{|i\ldots i\rangle}_n\mapsto \underbrace{|i\ldots i\rangle}_m\,, \eeq i.e.~arrays of identical basis vectors are mapped on arrays of identical basis vectors, and all other basis vectors are mapped on the zero vector.
+In the dagger compact category ${\bf FHilb}$ which has finite dimensional Hilbert spaces as objects, linear maps as morphisms, the tensor product as the monoidal structure, and adjoints as the dagger, classical structures are in bijective correspondence orthonormal bases via this concept of pure classical elements \cite{CPV}.
+Concretely, the pure classical elements are exactly the basis vectors, and conversely, given an orthonormal basis $\{|i\rangle\}_i$, the corresponding spiders are the linear maps with as only non-zero action on the basis vectors: \beq \Xi_n^m::\underbrace{|i\ldots i\rangle}_n\mapsto \underbrace{|i\ldots i\rangle}_m\,, \eeq i.e.~arrays of identical basis vectors are mapped on arrays of identical basis vectors, and all other basis vectors are mapped on the zero vector.
 Important particular examples are \beq \Xi_2^1::|ij\rangle\mapsto\delta_{ij} |i\rangle \qquad\mbox{and}\qquad \Xi_0^1::1\mapsto\sum_i |i\rangle \eeq which define the \em multiplication \em and its \em unit \em of the corresponding Frobenius algebra; their adjoints define the corresponding comultiplication and its counit.

-\begin{remark} In any dagger symmetric monoidal category, the multiplication and its unit suffice to specify a classical structure; one can then construct any other spider by composing $\Xi_2^1$, $\Xi_0^1$, $(\Xi_2^1)^\dagger$ and $(\Xi_0^1)^\dagger$ to obtain a morphism with the required number of inputs $n$ and outputs $m$, that is, the spider $\Xi_n^m$. \end{remark} \e
+\begin{rem} In any dagger symmetric monoidal category, the multiplication and its unit suffice to specify a classical structure; one can then construct any other spider by composing $\Xi_2^1$, $\Xi_0^1$, $(\Xi_2^1)^\dagger$ and $(\Xi_0^1)^\dagger$ to obtain a morphism with the required number of inputs $n$ and outputs $m$, that is, the spider $\Xi_n^m$. \end{rem}

-\begin{remark} Physically relevant, rather than ${\bf FHilb}$, is the category $W\!P({\bf FHilb})$ which is obtained by subjecting ${\bf FHilb}$ to the congruence which identifies those linear maps of the same type that are equal up to a complex phase, i.e.
+\begin{rem} Physically relevant, rather than ${\bf FHilb}$, is the category $W\!P({\bf FHilb})$ which is obtained by subjecting ${\bf FHilb}$ to the congruence which identifies those linear maps of the same type that are equal up to a complex phase, i.e.

 The reason is that vectors which are equal up to a complex phase represent the same state in quantum theory.
-The precise connection between classical structures in ${\bf FHilb}$ and those in $W\!P({\bf FHilb})$ is studied in detail in \cite{CoeckeDuncanII}; roughly put --since this suffices for all practical purposes-- classical structures are inherited. \end{remark}
+The precise connection between classical structures in ${\bf FHilb}$ and those in $W\!P({\bf FHilb})$ is studied in detail in \cite{CD2}; roughly put --since this suffices for all practical purposes-- classical structures are inherited. \end{rem}